-“Employees are positioned to see things that are often times not readily visible to the manager," said David Hassell, CEO of employee engagement software 15Five.
-"They have an inside perspective on what’s working and what’s not.
+“Employees are positioned to see things that are oftentimes not readily visible to the manager,” Hassell said.
+“They have an inside perspective on what’s working and what’s not.
 Gathering employees’ honest feedback is critical for tuning in to the myriad of internal and external details that essentially keep the company running.”

 “People hold back because it’s their boss and they’re afraid,” said Niu, whose company recently published a guide to conducting successful employee surveys.

-“There is an art to asking questions, and doing it well can make employees feel empowered and valued, rather than interrogated, while giving managers information and insight to help drive success,” Hassell said.
+“There is an art to asking questions, and doing it well can make employees feel empowered and valued, rather than interrogated while giving managers information and insight to help drive success,” Hassell said.

-Mastering this art begins with creating a culture of trust.
+Receiving honest feedback from employees begins with creating a culture of trust.
 Respond to your employees’ feedback to make sure they are comfortable sharing their thoughts, Hassell said.
 Even if you can’t do anything about the situation, acknowledging the comment means you are listening, which makes the employee feel heard and valued.

 “You may get some hard questions, but don’t shy away from any of those,” Niu said.
 “Incorporate company values when asking for feedback.”